XanD0K/unit-converter/README.md

 1. Call the method with `print_message` attribute set to `True`, which will directly output the message where it was called.
 2. Call the method with `print_message` attribute set to `False` and assign that to a variable, allowing users to choose where to display that message.

 Also, if users don't want the output message, just let `print_message` set to `False` and don't assign it to any variable.
 The method will be triggered, but no message will be displayed.
-Whereas, if users set `print_message` set to `True` and also assign it to a variable, it will print the message where it was called, and users will also have that same message stored in a variable, with the possibility to call it wherever they want.
+Whereas, if users use `print_message` set to `True` and also assign it to a variable, it will print the message where it was called, and users will also have that same message stored in a variable, with the possibility to call it wherever they want.
 The `groups`, `types` and `history` methods don't have that `print_message` attribute.
-Those commands always need the result to be assigned to a variable so that the output message can be displayed.
+Those commands always need the action trigger to be assigned to a variable so that the output message can be displayed.

 - **Groups** (`groups`, `g`)
   - Enter: